Miami Beach, Florida: Public transportation

-Public Transportation in Miami Beach is operated by Miami-Dade Transit (MDT).
+Public transportation in Miami Beach is operated by Miami-Dade Transit (MDT).
 Along with neighborhoods such as Downtown and Brickell, public transit is heavily used in Miami Beach and is a vital part of city life.
 Although Miami Beach has no direct Metrorail stations, numerous Metrobus lines connect to Downtown Miami and Metrorail, such as the 100 bus route, which connects Downtown Miami to Aventura Mall via Miami Beach and is the busiest bus route on the network with over 16,000 riders on weekdays.

 A rail connection to Miami Beach from the mainland, called BayLink in planning documents, has been discussed for decades and was included as a planned line in the 2002 People's Transportation Plan (PTP) passed by voters in November 2002.
 Again in 2016, the line was included as part of the Strategic Miami Area Rapid Transit (SMART) plan, which included the line as part of the longer Beach Corridor, which would connect South Beach to Wynwood or the Design District and to existing Metromover services.
 The project has since been delayed by casino giant Genting Group proposing a monorail in 2019, then the county scrapping those plans in favor of a Metromover expansion in 2022 over local opposition from the City of Miami Beach commission, primarily driven by wealthy Miami Beach residents.
 While some residents are opposed to the Metromover extension, a survey published by the Miami Herald in June 2025 found that 79% of Miami Beach residents support the extension.

+The city of Miami Beach operates the Miami Beach Trolley, a free tourist trolley system that consists of four routes: the South Beach Loop, the Middle Beach Loop, the Collins Express, and the North Beach Loop.

 Bicycling

 Since the late 20th century, cycling has grown in popularity in Miami Beach.
 Due to its dense, urban nature, and pedestrian-friendly streets, many Miami Beach residents get around by bicycle.

-In March 2011 a public bicycle sharing system named Citi Bike was launched, one of only a handful of such programs in the United States.
+In March 2011 a public bicycle sharing system named Citi Bike Miami was launched, one of only a handful of such programs in the United States.
 The program is operated by a private corporation, Decobike, LLC, but is partnered with the City of Miami Beach in a revenue-sharing model.
 As of 2020, the Citi Bike program operates between the cities of Miami and Miami Beach with over 160 stations and approximately 2,000 bicycles.